Pocholo77/IT_Sprint_9/README.md

-# Getting Started with Create React App
+# Web based on YouTube

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my last project for mentoring IT academy react course , created with [Create React App](https://github.com/facebook/create-react-app).

+Using techs as Axios ( calling up Google Youtube Api), React routing and plain Css.
+Trying to replicate YT components.

 ## Available Scripts